Magnesium alloy: Characteristics

 Magnesium's particular merits are similar to those of aluminium alloys: low specific gravity with satisfactory strength.
-Magnesium provides advantages over aluminium, in being of even lower density (approx. 1800 kg/m3) than aluminium (about 2800 kg/m3).
+Magnesium provides advantages over aluminium, in being of even lower density (≈ 1.8 g/cm3) than aluminium (≈ 2.8 g/cm3).
 The mechanical properties of magnesium alloys tend to be below those of the strongest of the aluminium alloys.

 The strength-to-weight ratio of the precipitation-hardened magnesium alloys is comparable with that of the strong alloys of aluminium or with the alloy steels.
 Magnesium alloys, however, have a lower density, stand greater column loading per unit weight and have a higher specific modulus.
 They are also used when great strength is not necessary, but where a thick, light form is desired, or when higher stiffness is needed.
 Examples are complicated castings, such as housings or cases for aircraft, and parts for rapidly rotating or reciprocating machines.
 Such applications can induce cyclic crystal twinning and detwinning that lowers yield strength under loading direction change.